newrelic/newrelic-quickstarts/.github/pull_request_template.md

 -[ ] Did you check you NRQL syntax? - Does it work?
 -[ ] Did you check your dashboard image quality? -  Do they look good?
--[ ] Did you checks that your alerts actually work?
+-[ ] Did you check that your alerts actually work?
 -[ ] Did you include an InstallPlan and Documentation reference?
 -[ ] Did you check your descriptive content for voice, tone, spelling and grammar errors?
 -[ ] Did you attach images of your dashboards to the PR so we can see them working?